Skip to main content

 • In Progress - this status is chosen by the assignee to indicate they are currently working on the task.

-• Reassign - this status is used when the assignee has requested that someone else handles this Assignment task.
+• Reassign - this status is used when the assignee has requested that someone else handle this Assignment task.

-• Past Due - the assignment was previously marked "Not Started" and has passed the due date.
+• Past Due - the assignment has passed the due date.

 Did this answer your question?